MzuvukileLawana/Angular-Canvas-/README.md

 # Angular-Canvas-

-Used Microsoft SQL Server 2017 for Database
+Used Microsoft SQL Server 2017 for Database.
-Used Visual Studio 2017 for ASP.NET CORE WebApi
+Used Visual Studio 2017 for ASP.NET CORE WebApi.
-Used Visual Studio Code for Angular front-end (included Angular Material and Bootstrap): npm -version = 6.9.0
+Used Visual Studio Code for Angular front-end (included Angular Material and Bootstrap): npm -version = 6.9.0.

 I have removed 'node_modules' directory.
 Once you open Angular app, please run 'npm install' to restore the node_modules.